Duterte’s deadly drug war reaches former US bases in the Philippines

 “At least 20 people have been killed around Subic Bay in recent months,” he said.

-Most Filipinos support the counter-narcotics campaign, Vizcocho said.
+Most Filipinos support the counternarcotics campaign, Vizcocho said.

 “They don’t appear to understand the long-term implications of what is going on,” he said.
 “If police are doing things that they know are illegal and if they are able to get away with it, it is going to erode the normal values of society.”

 The neighborhood where Juaneza was killed looks a lot like it did when the Americans were there.
-The Tiara Hotel still stands like a flaking white dinosaur beside the chapel, which was repaired after its roof collapsed from the weight of dust from the Mount Pinatubo eruption in 1991.
+The Tiara Hotel — once officers’ quarters — still stands like a flaking white dinosaur beside the chapel, which was repaired after its roof collapsed from the weight of dust from the Mount Pinatubo eruption in 1991.

-There has been speculation in local media that Juaneza had links to Chinese drug manufacturers.
-Subic Bay is believed to be an entry point for ingredients used to manufacture crystal methamphetamine, which Filipinos call “shabu” and is the cheap drug of choice among the poor.
+Juaneza’s killing is said to involve links to Chinese drug manufacturers.
+Subic Bay is believed to be an entry point for ingredients used to manufacture crystal methamphetamine, the cheap drug of choice among the poor.

 Ella Quinto, 26, who works at a convenience store behind the chapel, said some of the victim’s coworkers were at the shop when the shooting happened.
-Images from the store’s security camera were mysteriously erased, she said, but added that she isn’t scared.
+Images from the store’s security camera disappeared, she said, but she isn’t scared.

 “This neighborhood is really quiet.
-It’s just that one time,” she said, adding that she had heard the victim was involved in drugs, had impersonated a police officer and “had it coming.”
+It’s just that one time,” she said She said she heard the victim was involved in drugs, had impersonated a police officer and “had it coming.”

 Quinto said she has mixed feelings about the drug war.